Football is a game of strength. But at the sport’s highest level, athleticism comes in all shapes and sizes.

 Despite a spectacular high school career, no Division 1 programs offered Deonte Harty (formerly known as Deonte Harris) a full scholarship.
 He wasn’t big enough to play.

-After setting records at Division II Assumption College, Deonte Harris entered the NFL as a 5’6” 170-pound undrafted free agent.
+After setting records at Division II Assumption College, Deonte Harty entered the NFL as a 5’6” 170-pound undrafted free agent.
 Needless to say, the Baltimore-born receiver had a lot to prove when he signed with the Saints.

 “Coming in, I wanted to be the best player I could be,” he told the team’s website in 2020.

-So far, Harris has done just that – earning a first-team All-Pro nod as a rookie, and currently emerging as a dynamic deep threat in Sean Payton’s offense.
+So far, Harty has done just that – earning a first-team All-Pro nod as a rookie, and currently emerging as a dynamic deep threat in Sean Payton’s offense.

 Tarik Cohen, RB – 5 feet 6 1⁄2 inches